The sacred space of Jorge Oteiza

 During these years, Oteiza fought tirelessly and vehemently to unite and revitalize the decayed Basque artistic world, but he came up against the indifference of the institutions, both those of Franco’s regime and those of Basque nationalism in hiding.
 His exhaustion in the face of the situation led him in 1959 to radically abandon sculpture, just when his career was at its peak, after winning the First Prize for Sculpture at the Sao Paulo Biennial (1957).

 Fortunately, Oteiza’s decision was not definitive and in 1970 he resumed his sculptural activity, resuming and concluding old projects that he had left unfinished after his sudden retirement.
 It was then that he decided to devote himself to his chalk laboratory, the origin of which is to be found in the plaster models he used as the basis for his sculptures.
-In it, Oteiza gave free rein to all his theoretical approaches until he managed to scrutinize that interior space of the sculpture that the artist defined as the sacred space linked to the Basque prehistoric culture and its megalithic monuments.
+In it, Oteiza gave free rein to all his theoretical approaches until he managed to scrutinize that interior space of the sculpture that the artist defined as the sacred space, linked to the prehistoric Basque culture and its megalithic monuments.

 The chalk laboratory will also be where Oteiza takes up again the models entitled “Hau madrilentzat” (This for Madrid) linked to a failed public sculpture project for the Paseo de la Castellana in Madrid and initially conceived, as stated in the text written by Oteiza himself “My last sculpture in praise of discontent” to be installed at the end of the promenade, on the Monpas (San Sebastian) overhang.